What is the difference between active and restorative yoga?

 • Smooth transitions whilst maintaining strength and focus

-Common active yoga styles include:
+Popular active yoga styles that exemplify these dynamic principles include:

 • Vinyasa – links breath with flowing movements